microsoft/msticpy/docs/source/data_acquisition/MordorData.rst

 call the connect() function: this will download metadata from Mordor and Mitre to populate the query set.

-Download progress is shown with a progress bar.
+Download progress is shown with a progress bar (not shown below).

 .. code:: ipython3